 Calvin Seminary is committed to the welfare of all of its community members--students, faculty, staff, neighbors and campus visitors.
 Adequate emergency planning and preparedness is one way Calvin Seminary meets this commitment.
 Emergency incidents beyond the most routine Level follow protocols of the Incident Command System (ICS), developed under the Federal Emergency Management Agency of the U.S. Department of Homeland Security.
-The college's comprehensive emergency operation plan details immediate response and evacuation procedures, including the use of electronic and cellular communication (if appropriate).
+The university's comprehensive emergency operation plan details immediate response and evacuation procedures, including the use of electronic and cellular communication (if appropriate).
 The Campus Safety Department has the responsibility of responding to and summoning the necessary resources to mitigate, investigate and document any situation that may constitute an emergency or dangerous situation.

 The primary goal of emergency preparedness is to maximize life safety in the event of an emergency.
-Other goals include minimizing danger, preserving property, restoring normal working conditions and communicating well with all members of the college community, surrounding neighborhoods and local and state officials.
+Other goals include minimizing danger, preserving property, restoring normal working conditions and communicating well with all members of the university community, surrounding neighborhoods and local and state officials.

-Calvin College's Emergency Preparedness Plan is publicly available on the Calvin College Campus Safety Department's web site.
-The public version of the plan can be viewed at: https://calvin.edu/directory/policies/emergency-response-plan Copies of our incident specific response plans, specific to numerous types of incidents most common to college campuses, are located in our Campus Safety office at 3230 Lake Drive SE, GR, MI 49546 and are available for individual supervised review (but not copying in any form) at that site.
+Calvin University's Emergency Preparedness Plan is publicly available on the Calvin University Campus Safety Department's web site.
+The public version of the plan can be viewed at: https://calvin.edu/directory/policies/emergency-response-plan

-The College's Emergency Preparedness Plan is maintained and reviewed annually by the Executive Safety Committee.
-The Executive Safety Committee reports to the President, and is the governing body and steward of the Emergency Preparedness Plan.
-The committee has no active role during an emergency or incident, but reviews policy, resources, procedures, training and performance of the college and its partner institutions during emergency events.
+The University's Emergency Preparedness Plan is maintained and reviewed annually by the Executive Safety Committee.
+The Executive Safety Committee reports to the President and is the governing body and steward of the Emergency Preparedness Plan.
+The committee has no active role during an emergency or incident, but reviews policy, resources, procedures, training and performance of the university and its partner institutions during emergency events.

-The twelve permanent members of the Executive Safety Committee include the Vice President for Administration and Finance (ESC chair), Vice President of People, Strategy and Technology, Provost (or her/his designee), Vice President for Student Life (or his/her designee), Director of Communications & Brand Steward, Associate Vice President of Information Technology, Director of Facilities, Director of Campus Safety, Environmental Health and Safety Officer, Director of Health Services, Dean of Residence Life, and the Chief Financial and Operating Officer of Calvin Theological Seminary.
-The Executive Safety Committee may also call on other individual employees of the college to serve as ESC members for specified periods of time on an as-needed basis, based on their expertise and the agenda of the ESC.
+The six permanent members of the Executive Safety Committee include the Vice President for Administration and Finance (ESC chair), Vice President of People, Strategy and Technology, Provost (or her/his designee), Vice President for Student Life (or his/her designee), Associate Vice President of Information Technology, and the Chief Operating Officer of Calvin Theological Seminary.
+The Executive Safety Committee may also call on other individual employees of the university to serve as ESC members for specified periods of time on an as-needed basis, based on their expertise and the agenda of the ESC.
 Cabinet members permitted to appoint designees to ESC must first serve on the committee for two years before appointing a designee.
 In the event of the appointment of a designee, the Vice President for Student Life and the Provost are responsible for reviewing minutes and receiving regular updates from the committee and his/her designee.

-The committee meets quarterly or as needed (but at least two times a year) to review high risk incidents.
+The committee meets three times a year, or as needed (but at least two times a year) to review high-risk incidents.
 It is the responsibility of the Executive Safety Committee to review all such incidents, receiving input from all key stakeholders about the effectiveness of campus policies, procedures, and performance.
-The ESC cooperates with all divisions of the college, and all other related committees to ensure any recommended changes are implemented.
-It is the responsibility of Executive Safety Committee to review the college's emergency preparedness plans on a regular basis, and provide an annual update each year on the plan along with recommendations and actions for improvement, to the President's Cabinet and the Planning and Priorities Committee.
+The ESC cooperates with all divisions of the university, and all other related committees to ensure any recommended changes are implemented.
+It is the responsibility of Executive Safety Committee to review the university's emergency preparedness plans on a regular basis and provide an annual update each year on the plan along with recommendations and actions for improvement, to the President's Cabinet and the Planning and Priorities Committee.